surfscape/advertising/src/adzone/join.md

 # Join AdZone

 To join SurfScape Advertising AdZone service you will need to fill the form below.
-No personal information is asked.
+While joining, you agree to our [Terms of Service](/terms-of-service) and [Privacy Policy](/privacy).

 <form action="https://formspree.io/f/xjvdllwz" method="POST" enctype="multipart/form-data">
   <fieldset>